ROCm/rocSOLVER/docs/source/userguide_install.rst

 rocBLAS and rocSOLVER are both still under active development, and it is hard to define minimal compatibility versions.
 For now, a good rule of thumb is to always use rocSOLVER together with the matching rocBLAS version.
-For example, if you want to install rocSOLVER from ROCm 3.3 release, then be sure that ROCm 3.3 rocBLAS is also installed; if you are building the rocSOLVER branch tip, then you will need to build and install rocBLAS branch tip as well.
+For example, if you want to install rocSOLVER from the ROCm 3.3 release, then be sure that the ROCm 3.3 version of rocBLAS is also installed; if you are building the rocSOLVER branch tip, then you will need to build and install the rocBLAS branch tip as well.

 Installing from pre-built packages